+1.6.1.
+Membership
-- 1.6.1.
-Membership - a.
-The ECC will comprise: - Three (3) management representatives nominated by the CWT. - Three (3) employee representatives employed pursuant to the Awards and elected by employees.

-- One (1) official of the ASU and - One (1) official of the ANMF - b.
-A member of the ECC is entitled to appoint, in writing, a person to be his or her proxy to attend a meeting of the ECC in that member's absence. - c.
+- a.
+The ECC will comprise: - Up to four (4) management representatives nominated by the CWT. - Up to four (4) employee representatives employed pursuant to the Awards and elected by employees. - One (1) official of the ASU. - b.
+A member of the ECC is entitled to appoint, in writing, a person to be his or her proxy to attend a meeting of the ECC in that member's absence.

+c.
 If the parties agree, an invitation can be extended to other key personnel to address relevant matters.